korlibs-archive/korio/README.md

 * JVM uses NIO and common runtime tools
 * Android uses threads when required and simplifies and unifies resources/assets loading/listing
-* Node.JS uses the all asynchronous methods available and supports full korio
+* Node.JS uses all asynchronous methods available and supports full korio
 * Browser allows reading "embedded" resource lists supported by jtransc + reading urls chunks/streaming with buffering in same domain or with CORs.
 Do not support raw client/server sockets.